molstar/molstar/src/apps/mvs-stories/readme.md

 Can also use `https://cdn.jsdelivr.net/npm/molstar@latest/build/mvs-stories/molstar.js` (and `.css`). `latest` can be substituted by specific version.

-- Plate the components in your page wrapper in `<div>` elements to set up positioning:
+- Place the components in your page wrapper in `<div>` elements to set up positioning:

 ```html
 <div class="viewer">